-It was apparently not to be a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units reporting having been driven back by German counter-attacks, actions accompanied by heavy losses.
+It had apparently not been a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units reporting having been repulsed by German counter-attacks, actions accompanied by heavy losses.

-And the Newfoundlanders also sustained further casualties: ten...killed in action, three ...missing in action, and forty-eight...wounded.
+And the Newfoundlanders had also sustained further casualties: ten...killed in action, three ...missing in action, and forty-eight...wounded.

-Late on that evening of April 23, the Newfoundlanders retired the dozen or so kilometres to the relative calm of Arras.
+Late on that evening of April 23, the Newfoundlanders had retired the dozen or so kilometres to the relative calm of Arras.

-(Right: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)
+(Right above: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)

-(Right: Newfoundland troops just after the time of Monchy-le-Preux - from The War Illustrated)
+(Right adjacent: Newfoundland troops just after the time of Monchy-le-Preux - from The War Illustrated)

-The Battle of Arras was by then proceeding to its costly and inconclusive close in mid-month, but the Newfoundland unit was not to be further involved in any co-ordinated offensive action - it was simply just too exhausted; this now would be a period when the 1st Battalion moved in a non-descript fashion on the Arras Front, in and out of the trenches.
+The Battle of Arras had by then been proceeding to its costly and inconclusive close in mid-month - May 15 - but the Newfoundland unit was not to be further involved in any coordinated offensive action - it had simply been just too exhausted; this now would be a period when the 1^{st} Battalion moved in a non-descript fashion on the Arras Front, in and out of the trenches.